Glossary

 Arlo as a governed AI agent

 Arlo is an AI agent you talk to like a coworker, in iMessage, SMS, Slack, Microsoft Teams, and on live phone calls.
 It connects to Gmail, Notion, Linear, GitHub, and 3,000+ tools, and for anything without an API, it logs in once through a secure browser session and works the site like a person.
 It keeps persistent memory and sends you a morning briefing.
 Governance comes standard: every connection clears policy before a run, drafts and sends wait on a reviewer you pick, and every tool call, source, and approval lands in a full audit trace.
 Founders, realtors, and sales teams use it to hand off actual work, not just questions.
-The Team plan is usage-based; the Business plan is custom, with admin policy, roles, SSO, and audit export.
+Arlo runs on prepaid credits — 400 credits per $1 at every amount, from a $50 minimum, and they last twelve months; admin policy, roles, SSO, and audit export are available on request.

 Try Arlo